wistia/wistia-open-docs/_posts/troubleshooting.md

 Don't panic, there are a few easy fixes.

 Most of the time when a video fails to process, it means Wistia was not able to create the correct derivatives for smooth playback.
-This is often caused by a error in the initial exporting process.
+This is often caused by an error in the initial exporting process.

 First, we recommend **exporting the file from your video editor again**.
 If